gioacchinogioffre/gioacchinogioffre/README.md

 <br>

 Hi everybody!
-I'm Joaquín, a front-end oriented developer, creative and passionate about stoicism.
-I love languages and learn how to communicate in different ways, that's one of the reasons why I started to study programming.
+I'm Joaquín, a front-end oriented developer with more than 8 years of accounting experience.
+I'm a creative persion, passionate about stoicism and music.
+I love languages and learn how to communicate in different ways, that's one of the reasons why I recently started studying programming.
 Always learning, always coding 🤓

 <br>